shrey-saxena007/Node/concept2.md

 NodeJS REPL (Read-Eval-Print Loop) is an interactive shell that allows you to execute JavaScript code line-by-line and see immediate results.
 This tool is extremely useful for quick testing, debugging, and learning, providing a sandbox where you can experiment with JavaScript code in a NodeJS environment.

+---

+### Types of Modules:
+- Core Modules: Core modules are built-in modules provided by NodeJS.
+They offer essential functionalities such as file system operations (fs), HTTP server (http), and utilities (util).
+Core modules can be accessed using the require() function without specifying a path. const fs = require('fs');
+- Third-Party Modules: Third-party modules are created by the NodeJS community or external developers and are hosted on package registries like npm (Node Package Manager).
+Developers can install third-party modules using npm and include them in their applications using require(). npm install package-name const package = require('package-name');
+- Custom Modules: Custom modules are user-defined modules created by developers to encapsulate reusable code.
+Developers can create custom modules by defining functions, objects, or classes in separate files and exporting them using the module.exports or exports object.